AdobeDocs/campaign-web.en/help/v8/workflows/activities/about-activities.md

 The following activities are specific to organizing and executing workflows.
 Their main task is to coordinate the other activities:

+* [Approval](approval.md): Assign a task to a group or an individual operator, and route the workflow based on their answer.
 * [External signal](external-signal.md): Trigger the execution of a workflow from another workflow or an API call.
 * [Fork](fork.md): Create outbound transitions to start several activities simultaneously.
 * [Join](join.md): Synchronize multiple execution branches of a workflow.